Jenna and Chris

 Waiting at Backcountry Brewery

-We retreated to Backcountry Brewery to wait it out.
+We got a bite to eat at Backcountry Brewery to wait it out.
 Officially married now, but still hoping the clouds would clear enough to let us pull off the original plan.

 Chapter II, Continued